 Once a provider understands what they are able to provide, we’ll discuss what they are willing to provide.
 Adding additional services may change how their business operates, affect how many staff and the type of staff needed, change policies and documentation, and possibly require adding equipment.
 Many providers will add services like on-site visits by a physician or nurse practitioner, the ability to meet with a dietitian or social worker, or expanded home health services with on-site nursing care and physical therapy.

 What’s one of the more interesting changes you’ve seen?

-What types of products are Assisted Living providers adding to help meet these changes?
+What products are Assisted Living providers adding to meet these changes?

 We are seeing Assisted Living providers select products that help improve outcomes and meet their residents’ health and wellness goals.
 Sometimes it’s as simple as a scale placed in an apartment so the resident can record a daily weight as part of managing heart failure.
 Or it may be equipment that helps with staff efficiency, like a vital signs monitor on a wheeled stand that can take blood pressure, temperature and oxygen saturation.
-We’ve also seen providers improving opportunities for more exercise by adding stepper machines with virtual reality games and four-in-one exercise machines that offer resistance.
+We’ve also seen providers increasing opportunities for activity with exercise equipment, like stepper machines with virtual reality games and four-in-one exercise machines that offer varying resistance levels.

-In the last few years, we’ve seen providers add more products to help with safer resident transfers and mobility.
-Many providers are realizing the risk for staff and resident injuries increases when residents require more assistance.
-Products that offer standing support can help residents maintain independence.
-There are also newer types of transfer and lifting devices that often work better for the mobility needs and living environment in Assisted Living.
+In the last few years, we’ve seen providers add more mobility aids and transfer devices to help increase safety.
+Many providers are realizing the risk of staff and resident injuries increases when residents require more assistance.
+In addition, senior mobility aids and walking devices can help residents maintain their independence.
+There are also newer types of transfer and lifting devices that often work better for senior mobility needs and living environments in Assisted Living.